ianfnelson/blog.iannelson.uk/content/posts/2020-12-18-12-books-i-most-enjoyed-reading-in-2020.md

 But this was recommended to me by my erstwhile colleague, good friend and [surprise cousin][6] [John Conners][7], whose opinion I respect, so I gave it a go.

-Pleasingly, I discovered that Marsh’s memoirs were less about the &#8220;gory details&#8221; of his chosen vocation (though naturally the topic did crop up), and more about his interactions with patients and their families, existential questions of life and death, and his run-ins with all aspect of our wonderful, bureaucratic, horribly over-stretched NHS.<figure class="kg-card kg-image-card">
+Pleasingly, I discovered that Marsh’s memoirs were less about the “gory details” of his chosen vocation (though naturally the topic did crop up), and more about his interactions with patients and their families, existential questions of life and death, and his run-ins with all aspect of our wonderful, bureaucratic, horribly over-stretched NHS.<figure class="kg-card kg-image-card">

 <img decoding="async" class="kg-image aligncenter" src="https://blogstouks01.z33.web.core.windows.net/2023/08/13220_stats.jpg" alt="" /> </figure>